swift-montevideo/HelloZewo/README.md

 ## What's this?
 This is an example of an web app using [Zewo](http://www.zewo.io/) components and standard server-side tools like [Docker](https://www.docker.com/) I wrote this as an example to expose in a meetup [here](http://www.meetup.com/es-ES/Swift-Montevideo/events/230576236/).
 [These](http://www.slideshare.net/BrunoBerisso/server-side-swift-61958599) are the slies for the event.

+This example is a TODO manager.
+It allows listing, adding and removing TODOs form a list.
+Each TODO consists of a _"title"_ given by the user and an _"id"_ that comes form the app.

+All the logic is server-side, there is no JavaScript involved.
+There is one page for each action (list, remove, add) and each page has a corresponding mustache template in the `/Templates` directory.
+All requests are fired from the page using plain old `<form/>` tags with the corresponding `method` attribute set.

 ## Setup

 ### Install Swiftenv